 "I have Stage IV Kidney Cancer and am trying to determine if the cancer formed before I retired from the military. ...
 Given the dates of retirement and detection is it possible to determine when there was a 50/50 chance that I developed the disease?
 Is it possible to determine the probability on the retirement date?
 My tumor was 15.5 cm x 15 cm at detection.
 Grade II."

-I contacted the original poster and got more information; I learned that veterans get different benefits if it is "more likely than not" that a tumor formed while they were in military service (among other considerations).
+I contacted the author of the message and got more information; I learned that veterans get different benefits if it is "more likely than not" that a tumor formed while they were in military service (among other considerations).

 Because renal tumors grow slowly, and often do not cause symptoms, they are sometimes left untreated.
 As a result, doctors can observe the rate of growth for untreated tumors by comparing scans from the same patient at different times.
 Several papers have reported these growth rates.